Sacho/mm_scripts/README.markdown

 ### MM_Vitals

-Tracks the changes of your vitals(hp, sp, st) and shows them in a concise form on your prompt
+Tracks the changes of your vitals(hp, sp, st) and shows them in a concise form on your prompt.
+The script specifically doesn't show only st changes, to reduce spam while walking.

 #### Configuration
-MM_Vitals should automatically track hp/sp changes between consecutive prompts, and display them in square brackets next to the prompt.
-The script specifically doesn't track st changes only, to reduce spam when walking.

 You can configure the colors the script uses to highlight positive or negative changes of hp/sp by opening Scripts -> MM_Vitals -> MM_Vitals Core and changing the values colorLost and colorGained of MM_Vitals.config.
 For a list of available colors, see http://www.mudlet.org/asciidoc/manual.html#fg
 #### [Sample Usage](http://htmlpreview.github.io/?https://github.com/Sacho/mm_scripts/blob/master/samples/MM_Vitals.html)
 #### Aliases